-Amendment 46 does not define "preferential treatment" or "discrimination," leaving these terms open to interpretation and lawsuits funded at taxpayers' expense.
-Entities that do not have sufficient financial resources for a legal challenge may simply discontinue offering programs that appear to target assistance to specific populations.
+- 1 that do not have sufficient financial resources for a legal challenge may simply - 2 discontinue offering programs that appear to target assistance to specific populations.

-Estimate of Fiscal Impact
+3 Estimate of Fiscal Impact for Amendment 46

 The impact on state and local revenues or spending cannot be estimated because the number of programs affected is unknown.
 Government agencies, including public colleges and universities, may have costs and/or savings to conform current programs and policies with the measure.
 Costs that may result from potential legal challenges to the measure cannot be estimated.